sara-nl/clouddocs/UvA-20170201/partA.markdown

 * Check the _<i class="fa fa-exchange"></i> Input/Output_ tab:
     * In the _Graphics_ section, the _VNC_ radio button must be selected.
     * In the _Inputs_ section, make sure an USB tablet is listed.
 If not: select _Type_ **Tablet** and _Bus_ **USB**; then click the _Add_ button next to that.
-* If you made any changes to the template, click the green button _Update_ at the top, to save your changes.
+* If you made any changes to the `template`, click the green button _Update_ at the top, to save your changes.

 #### Start the VM

 A `template` is just a description of the virtual machine that we want to build.
 Let's create the actual virtual machine from it.

 * Go to the _VMs_ section below _Instances_ on the left menu.
-  This displays an overview of all the existing VMs that you have the right to see.
+  An overview of all existing VMs, that you have the priviledges to see, are displayed.
   This list is (probably) empty at the moment, because you have not yet started any VM.
-* Click on the green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;">+</i>_ button to bring up a screen to create a VM.
+* Click on the green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ button to bring up a "Create Virtual Machine" screen.
 * Select the *Course Template* (click once on it).
 Since this is your first `template`, there is only one item in the list.
 You can see the feedback:
 ![select_template](/images/select_template2.png)
 * Find the input box for _VM name_ and give your virtual machine a name: **My First VM**.
 This name is also used as the VM's host name.